Java client for QuestDB

 failoveronEgress per-query reconnect switch.

-compressionrawEgress batch compression (raw, zstd).
+compressionrawEgress batch compression (raw, zstd, auto).

 Compatible JDKs